Tiwariji-07/React-Native/README.md

 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 ## Backend
-  You can get the Host the RestAPI's locally from -[Backend](https://github.com/Tiwariji-07/ecommerce-backend)
+  You can Host the RestAPI's locally from -[Backend](https://github.com/Tiwariji-07/ecommerce-backend)